 Mind Sear is another incredibly effective move for tackling large groups of mobs while leveling.
 It’s an AoE move that targets multiple mobs, helping you speed things up when doing fetch quests or kill quests.
 It’s also useful in PVE settings.

 The variety of damage abilities that Shadow Priests have alongside the healing abilities and utilities from the regular Priest tree make them very useful for quick and painless solo leveling.
-While the other specs may be able to find PVE and PVP groups quicker as a healer, Shadow Priests are still viable.
+While the other specs may be able to find PVE and PVP groups quicker as a Healer, Shadow Priests are still viable.

 If quick queues are what you’re looking for, though, Discipline Priest is also great for solo leveling.
 You’ll need to switch the standard talent tree around a little to make it more damage focused, but it’s still very possible to level quickly without being a pure DPS spec.

-Best PVP Priest Specialization for Arenas
+Best Arena PVP Priest Spec

 The unique style of healing makes Discipline Priests incredibly fun to play in Arenas.
-Being able to deal damage and heal makes them stand out from other healing specs, and they work well in tandem with both ranged and melee classes.
+Being able to deal damage and heal makes them stand out from other Healer specs, and they work well in tandem with both ranged and melee classes.

 It’s a proactive style of play, which suits Arenas nicely.